F5CodeGuru/asm342/_build/html/_sources/module3/lab2/lab2.rst.txt

 |

-Execute the request, then view the Postman console (it must be open before running the request to display the data).
+Execute the request by clicking "Send", then view the Postman console (it must be open before running the request to display the data).

 .. code-block:: rest